IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 The FDA discussion of hair removal methods.
 The material is quoted below:

 “Laser Hair Removal“

-“Those who decide to use a skin-numbing product should follow the directions of a health care provider and consider using a product that contains the lowest amount of anaesthetic drugs possible.
-FDA’s Center for Drug Evaluation and Research has received reports of serious and life-threatening side effects after the use of large amounts of skin-numbing products for laser hair removal.
+“Those who decide to use a skin-numbing product should follow the directions of a health care provider and consider using a product that contains the lowest amount of anesthetic drugs possible.
+FDA’s Center for Drug Evaluation and Research has received reports of severe and life-threatening side effects after the use of large amounts of skin-numbing products for laser hair removal.

-“Side effects of laser hair removal can include blistering, discolouration after treatment, swelling, redness, and scarring.
+“Side effects of laser hair removal can include blistering, discoloration after treatment, swelling, redness, and scarring.
 Sunlight should be avoided during healing after the procedure& also not safe during pregnancy.”